 The evening entertainment on Queen Elizabeth brings your day to close in style whatever your taste.
 The three-deck high Royal Court Theatre hosts an entertaining blend of production shows, musical extravaganzas and film shows.
 The Garden Lounge offers live music and occasional Supper Clubs under the stars.
 The Commodore Club presents piano music and singers to entertain each evening, along with stunning sunsets as a backdrop.
 The Golden Lion brings together Karaoke, pub quizzes and big screen sporting events in a casual setting.
 The Yacht Club features a unique compass-style dance floor for onboard revellers looking to party into the small hours.

-Day 1: Southampton
+Day 1: Southampton, UK